 written with gentle words and in lovely soft colors.
 A little girl meets an elderly couple who has been planting seeds given to them by a traveler in appreciation for the hospitality he received.

-An audio book version is also avalible in English and Japanese.
-A booklet with Japanese text can be included for an aditional $1.00.Currently, it is avalible on CD.
-Soon it will be offered on Audible and digital download.
+New!
+Audio book version is also available in English and Japanese.
+A booklet with Japanese text can be included for an additional $1.00.Currently, it is available on CD and instant download.
+Soon it will be offered on Audible.